labseu2-niyon/frontend/README.md

 - Binary streaming - Starting in 1.0, it's possible to send any blob back and forth: image, audio, video.
 - Instant messaging and chat - Socket.IO's "Hello world" is a chat app in just a few lines of code.

+## Form

+[Formik] takes care of the repetitive tasks, keeping track of values/errors/visited fields, orchestrating validation, and handling submission.
+It uses just plain React state and props.
+By staying within the core React framework, Formik makes debugging, testing, and reasoning about your forms a breeze.

 #### Front end deployed to:

 ### **Heroku - Development, Staging**